cheater/articles/first-haskell-script.md

 	    case new_friend of
 	        Nothing -> loop friends conf
 	        Just new_friend -> loop (new_friend:friends) conf
-Oops!
-[As it turns out](http://hackage.haskell.org/packages/archive/base/latest/doc/html/System-IO.html#v:hGetContents), the handle is at this point closed already; but we want to keep appending.
+Uh-oh, this doesn't work!
+[As it turns out](http://hackage.haskell.org/packages/archive/base/latest/doc/html/System-IO.html#v:hGetContents), the handle is closed already at this point; this happened in *hGetContents*; but we want to keep appending.
 We need to figure out a different way to get the contents.
-Let's write a function which takes a handle, and returns all the lines separately in a list:
+Let's write a function which takes a handle, and returns all the lines in a list:
 	parseConf conf = do
 	    -- Parses the config file given a handle. eof <- I.hIsEOF conf